 Graduate Accepts Teaching Position at Great Hearts Academies

 Like other top schools, King’s offers a rigorous Christian education with a focus on critical thinking and persuasiveness.
 But education at King’s is different.
-What happens in the classroom quickly bleeds out into the many opportunities around the country.
-Catherine Allen, a graduating senior in the House of Queen Elizabeth the 1st, recently landed a job in Arizona as a teacher apprentice at Great Hearts Academies.
-In the Q&A below, she describes her journey and how her education at King’s contributed to her landing a job.
+What happens in the classroom quickly bleeds out into the many opportunities around the globe.
+Ray Davison, a graduating senior in the House of Sir Winston Churchill, recently landed a job as a teaching apprentice at Archway Veritas, a Great Hearts Academy located in Phoenix, Arizona.
+In the Q&A below, he describes his journey and how his education at King’s contributed to him landing this opportunity.